digital-asset/daml/daml-lf/spec/contract-id.rst

 submission was initiated.
 No particular requirement is made in this specification.
 However a particular ledger implementation can require this time to be within a particular time window around the commit time.
-This allows, for instance, the commiter of a central commiter ledger to enforce global uniqueness of the pair (submission seed, submission time).
+This allows, for instance, the committer of a central committer ledger to enforce global uniqueness of the pair (submission seed, submission time).

 Allocation scheme for discriminators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^